 service before or after the underpin period

+added years

 service breaks.

-If the account has any transferred -in remediable service from a different scheme that qualifies for underpin protection, you add the notional final salary service credit to the membership.
+If the account has any transferred in remediable service from a different scheme that qualifies for underpin protection, you add the notional service credit to the membership.
 This is the service credit the member would have got if that service had been transferred to the 2008 Scheme (2009 Scheme for Scotland), instead of the CARE scheme.
-You do not add transfers for other service periods.the transfer in information in section 6
+You do not add transfers for other service periods.
+See the transfer in information in section 6.

-You may also need to add extra membership for ill health cases (see below section: 'tier 1 or 2 ill -health enhancement').
+You may also need to add extra membership for ill health cases (see below section: 'tier 1 or 2 ill health enhancements').

 Service breaks

-If the member took unpaid unauthorised leave during the service, you always treat this as a service break.
+If the member took unauthorised unpaid leave during the service, you always treat this as a service break.

-If the member took unpaid authorised leave during the service and was not treated as receiving:
+If the member took authorised unpaid leave during the service and was not treated as receiving:

 assumed pensionable pay, or